Community & voluntary controlled schools

 Right of appeal

-Part time, deferred and delayed admission
+Part time and deferred admission

 The admission authority provides for the admission of all children in the September following their fourth birthday.
 However, where a child has been offered a place at a school the child’s parents/carers can defer the date their child is admitted to the school until later in the school year but not beyond the point at which they reach compulsory school age and not beyond the beginning of the final term of the school year for which it was made.
 Alternatively, where parents wish, children may attend part time until later in the school year but not beyond the point at which they reach compulsory school age.